wavestoweather/Block-Dec2016-LWA-ESA/README.md

 # Block-Dec2016-LWA-ESA

-Code to produce all figures of the article **The Onset of a Blocked Flow Event as a "Traffic Jam": Characterization with Ensemble Sensitivity Analysis** (in revision at JAS).
+Code to produce all figures of the article **The Onset of a Blocking Event as a "Traffic Jam": Characterization with Ensemble Sensitivity Analysis** (in revision at JAS).

 - Research by [Christopher Polster](https://dynmet.ipa.uni-mainz.de/christopher-polster/) and [Volkmar Wirth](https://dynmet.ipa.uni-mainz.de/volkmar-wirth/).
 - Software by Christopher Polster.